Alabenba/multimodal-classification/README.md

-## Multimodal classification - gaited multimodal unit:
+## Multimodal classification - Gaited Multimodal Unit:
 Consider the following scenarios:
 - the text of the recipe is very detailed, but the photo of the meal is taken at the wrong angle:
 in this case the recipe can be successfully classified based on the textual modality